nextjob/vbqmclient/Readme.md

   This version supports both QMCall and QMCallx
   Use QMGetArg to access returned values from QMcallx calls

-  Warning vbqmclient does not maintian a storage are for Getarg parameters for each session.
+  Warning vbqmclient does not maintian a storage area for Getarg parameters for each session.
 Using Callx will "overwrite" the previous Callx parameters regardless of session number.

   I had to add ALIGN2 to the packet structures used when sending / receiving data from the server.
 Apparently C++ builder takes liberty with how